naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why did the bicycle fall over?
-Because it was two-tired!
+What did one plate say to the other plate?
+Dinner's on me!
 ```

 ![lmao gif](docs/assets/images/lmao.gif)